Ethan Lazuk

 I also love rewatching my favorite shows and movies, namely HBO stuff like The Wire, Sopranos, Entourage, and of course Coen Brothers and Sergio Leone spaghetti western movies.

 With Montana roots, I also grew up hiking and camping and enjoy taking nature walks with Dania and Wuffiyah.
-I have a pretty healthy reading and writing habit, and especially enjoy taking my 50cc scooter out for rides around downtown.

 Thanks for reading.
 Happy optimizing!